rhysd/hgrep/README.md

 cargo install hgrep --no-default-features --features syntect-printer
 ```

-To know features provided by `hgrep` crate, please see the following 'Feature flags' section for more details.

 ### Feature flags

 All features are optional and enabled by default.
 At least `bat-printer` or `syntect-printer` needs to be enabled.